 You can think of carb backloading as “strategic timing” for eating carbs, based on how your insulin levels naturally fluctuate throughout the day.

 Insulin is a storage hormone that helps your body metabolize carbs.
-Like a “fuel selector” switch, it tells your body when to store carbs as fat and when to store them as glycogen in your muscle tissue (4).
-Carb backloading uses this fuel selector switch to its advantage, and recommends eating carbs based on the time of day your body is more likely to use carbs to build muscle and burn fat.
+Like a “fuel selector” switch, it tells your body when to store carbs as fat and when to store them as glycogen in your muscle tissue.
+(4) Carb backloading uses this fuel selector switch to its advantage, and recommends eating carbs based on the time of day your body is more likely to use carbs to build muscle and burn fat. [tweet_quote] Insulin is more sensitive in the evenings, meaning you can digest carbs easier at night.[/tweet_quote]

 As you can see, according to carb backloading principles, steak and eggs may the favorable breakfast choice for muscle building and fat loss after all.